Better Source, Better Flow: Learning Condition-Dependent Source Distribution for Flow Matching: Method

 \section{Method}

-In this section, we present \emph{Condition-dependent Source Flow Matching} (\ours), a framework that transforms a fixed source distribution into a learnable, condition-dependent distribution for flow matching (Fig.~\ref{fig:main_1column}).
-This formulation enables adaptive coupling design that reduces transport path complexity.
-We detail the construction of the learnable coupling, and introduce targeted regularization strategies to prevent source collapse and maintain sufficient support, together with alignment objectives that improve training dynamics under complex conditioning.
+In this section, we present \emph{Condition-dependent Source Flow Matching} (\ours), which jointly learns a source distribution and the velocity field under the flow-matching objective (Fig.~\ref{fig:main_1column}).
+We formulate source learning as adaptive source--target coupling, then introduce two components for stable training: variance-only regularization to prevent source collapse while preserving source mobility, and directional source--target alignment to improve source learning under complex conditioning.